 The brown bean was introduced in Europe in the sixteenth century, initially for the luxury of hot chocolate for the upper class, and from the nineteenth century for the ordinary citizen.

-Moreover, during this period, inhabitants of Tessin and French-speaking Switzerland moved to the centres of cocoa production at that time: Paris, Milan, Venice, and Nice.
+Inhabitants of Tessin and French-speaking Switzerland emigrated to the centres of cocoa production at that time: Paris, Milan, Venice, and Nice.

-François-Louis Cailler (1796-1852) opened Switzerland’s oldest surviving chocolate factory in Corsier-sur-Vevey in 1819, followed in 1826 by Philippe Suchard (1797-1884) in Neuchâtel and 1836 by David Sprüngli (1776-1862) in Zurich.
+François-Louis Cailler (1796-1852) opened Switzerland’s oldest surviving chocolate factory in Corsier-sur-Vevey in 1819, followed in 1826 by Philippe Suchard (1797-1884) in Neuchâtel and in 1836 by David Sprüngli (1776-1862) in Zurich.

 In 1875 Cailler introduced milk chocolate.
-Rudolf Lindt (1855-1909) found another application in 1879, which makes chocolate so popular today and Swiss chocolate of exceptional quality: melting on the tongue.
-The history of chocolate is also a Swiss success story: innovation, export, ingenuity, tradition and emigration.
-In 2010, the Cailler company opened the museum where this 200-year history is displayed in a tasty way.
-(Further information: www.cailler.ch/en/maison-cailler).
+Rudolf Lindt (1855-1909) discovered another application in 1879.
+This application made chocolate popular and Swiss chocolate of exceptional quality: melting on the tongue.